AshwathMittal/Adaptive-Compression-Hardware-Accelerator/README.md

 - A process design kit (PDK) – For us, SkyWater's open-source [Sky130A](https://www.skywatertechnology.com/sky130-open-source-pdk/) PDK

 The `config.json` file provides all the variables to set the flow; if it doesn’t specify a value for a certain variable, the flow will use default values.
 The default PDK is the **SkyWater/Google 130nm** PDK, but any other PDKs can be specified in the `config.json`.
 The sky130 PDK automatically downloads when you run the flow for the first time.
 In the configuration file you can specify the HDL code of your design (in Verilog/SystemVerilog), the clock port, and the desired clock period.
 More information on OpenLane for beginners can be found [here](https://openlane2.readthedocs.io/en/latest/getting_started/newcomers/index.html).

-## Instructions to Create Your Repository
-1. Towards the top right of this repo's main page, click on the green "Use this template" button.

-3. From there, click "Create anew repository"

-5. Under your repository name, format it as ```{intro2_<season><year>_team<team_number>_tt}```.
-For example, for Spring 2026 team 1, the name should be ```intro2_S2026_team01_tt```

-7. Under the description, add a description of your project in 1-2 sentences.

-9. Leave everything else as default and click "Create repository"

-## Instructions for Cloning to nanoHUB
-1. Log into [nanoHUB](https://nanohub.org/) and find your "dashboard" page.

-3. Under the "MY TOOLS" section, click on "All Tools" and search for "OpenLane 2".

-5. Once you've clicked on the tool, you should see a "launch tool button".
-Click on it and wait for the tool to launch (it *can* take several minutes, so be patient)

-7. If the tool loaded correctly, you should be able to see three windows - one called toolsession-XXXX, an Import/Export window, and an OpenLane window.
-Click on the toolsession window.

-9. To clone anything from GitHub, you must first generate an SSH key and pair it to your account.
-To do this, type `ssh-keygen -t rsa -b 4096 -C "<your GitHub email here>"` into the terminal.
-Your public key can now be found in `~/.ssh/id_rsa.pub`.

-11. To copy your public key (ctrl+C/V doesn't work on nanoHUB!), go to the Import/Export window, select Download, and in the file name, type `~/.ssh/id_rsa.pub`.
-Select "Open".
-On the window that pops up, select the text that appears and copy it with Ctrl+C.

-13. In your GitHub account settings (click on your profile photo then settings), under the Access section, click "SSH and GPG keys".
-Click New SSH key and paste your key under the "Key" section.
-Title your key something descriptive like "SoCET nanoHUB key".
-Once you click "Add SSH Key", you should be able to clone any GitHub repo into nanoHUB.
-To clone this repo, click on the green "<> Code" button and coppy the SSH key.

-15. To paste this into nanohub, first type `cd ~/` then `importfile paste.txt` into your toolsession terminal.
-Once the window pops up, select "Copy/paste text" and paste the SSH repo address in the text box.
-Click upload.
-Then, type `git clone $(cat paste.txt)` to clone this repo.

-17. As a final note, whenever running makefile commands in nanoHUB, you must use the "OpenLane" window.
-Because nanoHub runs tools in a shell, you must modify line 16 of the `Makefile` to `NIX_MODE := in-shell` when running your design through the flow on nanoHUB.

 ## Instructions for Setting Up Tools Locally
 The best package to install and use is [OSS Cad Suite](https://github.com/YosysHQ/oss-cad-suite-build/releases).
 These steps will walk through how to install and set up.